 'Dab the affected area with a liquid salicylic acid product directly on the area and leave it to dry,' suggests Paula.
 La Roche Posay's Effaclar A.I.
 Targeted Breakout Corrector (£11, escentual.com) is great for fixing an on-the-day blemish, or Dr Sebagh's Breakout Spot-On (£35, libertylondon.com) helps speed up the healing process.

-You could also create your own at-home treatment using - a favourite of Alice du Parcq, beauty writer and bridal expert - by crushing an aspirin tablet (where salycilic acid comes from) and adding water to make it into a thick paste, then leaving on the spot for 10 minutes to calm redness and swelling.
+You could also create your own at-home treatment.
+A favourite of Alice du Parcq, beauty writer and bridal expert, is to crush an aspirin tablet (where salycilic acid derives from) and adding water to make it into a thick paste, then leaving on the spot for 10 minutes to calm redness and swelling.

 2. Conceal it

-Then: cover it, with some of the best foundation and concealer forumals money can buy.
-You'll want a thick textured, long lasting formula like Benefit's boi-ing concealer (£17.50, benefitcosmetics.com) can be blended seamlessly over powder or liquid foundation.
-Paula recommends Revlon ColorStay concealer (£6.99, boots.com) or Make Up For Ever Full Cover concealer (£21, debenhams.com), whilst Abigail suggests MAC studio finish concealer (£16, maccosmetics.co.uk) for maximum coverage.
+Then: cover it, with some of the best foundation and best concealer formulas money can buy.
+You'll want a thick textured, long lasting formula like Benefit's boi-ing concealer (£17.50, benefitcosmetics.com) that can be blended seamlessly over powder or liquid foundation.
+Paula recommends Revlon ColorStay concealer (£6.99, boots.com) or Make Up For Ever Full Cover concealer (£21, debenhams.com) for full coverage that won't budge.
+Abigail's favourite is MAC studio finish concealer (£16, maccosmetics.co.uk) for maximum coverage.